 Here’s a quick look at the most popular Victorinox collections:

 Victorinox Grand Maitre:

-Standout collections in terms of design include Rosewood and Swiss Modern.
+Standout collections in terms of design include Wood and Swiss Modern.

-The Rosewood collection features dark, sheen-rich wood handles, and thin and sharp blades.
+The Wood collection features dark, sheen-rich wood handles, and thin and sharp blades.

 The Swiss Modern collection features geometrically-shaped handles made of Italian Walnut Wood, a modern yet elegant profile (admittedly, I’m not a fan of the Swiss Modern design).

 If you’re a fan of color, you’ll like the range of tones available for the Swiss Classic handles.
 For all knives in this collection, you can pick between black or red, but the steak and paring knives in that collection also come in yellow, orange, pink, blue, and green.

 Victorinox cuts its blades to a 15 to 20 degree-angle per side, but the exact angle varies by the type of knife.

 The knives that you use most often, like the chef’s knife, have an edge angle of 15 per side, 30 total.